 Add native plants

-Adding native trees, grasses and forbs helps retain soil moisture for firefly larvae to live and offers shelter for adult fireflies.
+Adding native trees, grasses and forbs helps retain soil moisture for firefly larvae to live, shelter for adult fireflies, and grasses are needed for mating.
 Creating biodiversity with a variety of native plants also provides a nectar and pollen source for adult fireflies.
-Some great native plants to add to your yard for firefly habitat include switchgrass (Panicum virgatum), indiangrass (Sorghastrum nutans), bottlebrush grass (Elymus hystrix), river or inland sea oats (Chasmanthium latifolium), frogfruit (phlya nodiflora), goldenrod (solidago), buttonbush (Cephalanthus occidentalis), and native pine trees.
+Some great native plants to add to your yard for firefly habitat include switchgrass (Panicum virgatum), indiangrass (Sorghastrum nutans), bottlebrush grass (Elymus hystrix), river or inland sea oats (Chasmanthium latifolium), frogfruit (Phlya nodiflora), goldenrod (Solidago), buttonbush (Cephalanthus occidentalis), and native pine trees.

 Plant a native pine tree or two